apache/spark/docs/docker-stack/build.rst

 it to your forked version of source code without having to release it to PyPI.
 It is enough to have a branch or tag in your repository and use the tag or branch in the URL that you point the installation to.

-In case of GitHyb builds you need to pass the constraints reference manually in case you want to use specific constraints, otherwise the default ``constraints-main`` is used.
+In case of GitHub builds you need to pass the constraints reference manually in case you want to use specific constraints, otherwise the default ``constraints-main`` is used.

 The following example builds the production image in version ``3.7`` with default extras from the latest main version and